D3ch/hell/README.md

 game sources - itch io, scratch, 3ch0, binbashbanana, lbannana, and classroom 6x

-proxy source - tiw (source code) titanium network, and ultraviolet.
+proxy source - tiw (source code) titanium network, and ultraviolet. tomp.app for bare

 code - vs code, github, and codepen (frontend).

 inspiration - 3kh0 and interstellar

-Thank you for all the support!
+support - all of you!